Reconstruction of convex bodies from moments: Introduction

+The reconstruction of a geometric object from its moments is of interest in a wide range of fields among which are probability and statistics \cite{Diaconis.1987}, signal processing \cite{Sezan.1987} and computational tomography \cite{Milanfar.1995,Milanfar.1996}, see \cite{Golub.1999} for an overview.
+E.g. the reconstruction of a geometric object from its X-rays can be reformulated as the problem of reconstruction from geometric moments \cite[Section V]{Milanfar.1995}.

-is the geometric moment of order $\lvert \alpha \rvert$ for a multi-index $\alpha \in \N_0^n$, $x^\alpha:=x_1^{\alpha_1}\cdots x_n^{\alpha_n}$ and $\lvert \alpha \rvert:=\alpha_1+\ldots +\alpha_n$.
-In the last two decades, the reconstruction of a geometric object from its moments has received considerable attention.
+In the last two decades, the reconstruction of a polytope from its moments has received considerable attention.
 Milanfar et al. developed in \cite{Milanfar.1995} an inversion algorithm for $2$-dimensional polygons and presented a refined numerically stable version in \cite{Golub.1999}.
 Restricting to convex polygons they proved that every $m$-gon is uniquely determined by its complex moments up to order $2m-3$.
-Recently, Gravin et al. showed in \cite{Gravin.2011} that an $n$-dimensional convex polygon $P$ with $m$ vertices is uniquely determined by its moments up to order $2m-1$.
-Apart from polytopes, an exact reconstruction from finitely many moments is known to be possible for so called quadrature domains in the complex plane, see \cite{Gustafsson.2000}.
+Recently, Gravin et al. showed in \cite{Gravin.2011} that an $n$-dimensional convex polytope $P$ with $m$ vertices is uniquely determined by its moments up to order $2m-1$.
+Apart from polytopes, an exact reconstruction from finitely many moments is known to be possible for so-called quadrature domains in the complex plane, see \cite{Gustafsson.2000}.

+Furthermore, the reconstruction of convex bodies from different kinds of indirect measurements has seen several advances \cite{Gardner.2006} including the reconstruction from measurements of the support function \cite{Prince.1990}, the brightness function \cite{Gardner.2003} or the lightness function \cite{Campi.2012}.
+Recently, a similar investigation of another set of moments, namely moments of surface area measures was carried out for planar convex bodies in \cite{Kousholt2016} and for $n$-dimensional convex bodies in \cite{Kousholt2017}.

 In continuation of the work in this area, we investigate how much information can be retrieved from finitely many geometric moments of an arbitrary convex body in $\R^n$.
-Recently, a similar investigation of another set of moments, namely moments of surface area measures of convex bodies, was carried out in \cite{Kousholt2016}.